 Nursing Student Association

-Elections for the NSA are held each year in the month of April.
+Elections for the NSA are held each year in April.
 Officers and class representatives are inducted following the election.
 The NSA holds regular meetings during the academic year.
-Information on the Nursing Student Association is available in the Student Services Office.
+Information on the NSA is available in the DSON Acadmic Advising and Student Services Office.

-DSON Standing and Continuing Ad Hoc Committees Decker's School of Nursing committees are comprised of students, faculty, and administrators.
-The following describes the purpose, responsibility, and membership of the Decker School of Nursing Faculty Council and its seven standing committees.
+Decker School of Nursing committees are composed of students, faculty and administrators.
+The following describes the purpose, responsibility and membership of the Decker School of Nursing Faculty Council and its seven standing committees.
 Students are encouraged to consider membership on Decker School committees.

 DSON Faculty Council